EIPODs Inspire enables young researchers to expand their scientific network and explore cutting-edge life science

-- You will meet your mentor during an online mentoring workshop on 15 December 2021.
+- You will meet your mentor during a mentoring workshop on the 6th of December 2022.

 - You will then interact for 18 months.
-The focus of mentoring, and how often to meet, will be mutually decided by you and your mentor, and mentoring will mainly take place by video calls.
+Mentoring will mainly take place by video calls.
+The focus of mentoring, and how often to meet, will be mutually decided by you and your mentor.
+We expect that most mentorship pairs will have 2 to 5 calls during the 18 month period; mentoring topics might include:

 From the EMBL PhD Symposium:

-- the EMBL PhD Symposium, “The Big Picture: Zooming into Life”, is a scientific conference organized by EMBL PhD students.
+- the EMBL PhD Symposium, “The Spectra of Life”, is a scientific conference organized by EMBL PhD students.
 It offers a programme of talks that provide glimpses into a range of life science research, as well as opportunities to network with PhD students and more established scientists.

 Who can apply